adityavkk/SICP/chapter-1/chapter-1-notes.md

   _procedure_.
 Recursive _procedures_ refer to the _procedure_ itself.
   - When we describe a recursive _process_ we are refering to how the _process_ itself evolves not how the _procedure_ itself is defined.
+  - This might be confusing because most implementations of common languages are designed in such a way that the interpretation of any recursive procedure consumes an amount of memory that grows with the number of procedure calls, even when the process described is, in principle, iterative.
+As a consequence, these languages tend to describe iterative processes only by resorting to special-purpose "looping constructs" like _do, for, while, etc._
+  - Scheme doesn't share this defect.
+It executes iterative processes in constant space, even if the iterative process is described by a recursive procedure.
+An implementation with this property is said to be ___tail recursive___
+  - With a tail recursive implementation, iteration can be expressed using the ordinary procedure call mechanism so that special iteration constructs are useful only as syntactic sugar.